b-rodrigues/fput/manuscript/intro.md

 ## 2.1 Getting R

-Since I’m assuming you have an intermediate level in R, you already should have R and Rstudio installed on your machine.
+Since I'm assuming you have an intermediate level in R, you already should have R and Rstudio installed on your machine.
 However, you may lack some of the following packages that are needed to follow the examples in this book: